-We serve as cross-polinators between the corporate, nonprofit and grassroots worlds.
+We serve as cross-pollinators between the corporate, nonprofit and grassroots worlds.
 Our work focus on cultivating and translating narrative of equity, hope, interdependence, health and well-being.
 We speak to it because we live it in our work and daily lives.
 This consulting collective was born out of organic collaborations, shared experience and love.
-As people who can identify with marginalized experiences, we

 Groundwork Denver, Director of Urban Farms | Seeds of Power Unity Farm, Leadership Team